 Spring is in the air and that means that people are coming out of hibernation and spring holidays are about to begin.
-With Easter, Mother’s Day and sunny weekend days ahead, I thought you might need a few breakfast dishes for these holidays and Sunday mornings that tend to inspire brunch and breakfast celebrations.
+With Easter, Mother’s Day and sunny weekend days ahead, I thought you might need a few breakfast casseroles for these holidays and Sunday mornings that tend to inspire brunch and breakfast celebrations.

 I’ve created these four strata casseroles to help you through this busy season in case you’re feeding a crowd, a small gathering of close friends or just want to make something special for your immediate family on a beautiful weekend.

-These dishes are not only each delicious and drool worthy in their own right, but they also really provide you with a great meal full of protein, fiber, carbohydrates and more to fuel your day, your body and brain.
+These breakfast casseroles are not only each delicious and drool worthy in their own right, but they also really provide you with a great meal full of protein, fiber, carbohydrates and more to fuel your day, your body and brain.
 Even though one of them is more like dessert, there’s still plenty of nutrients to be found.

 I know that everyone has different lifestyles and a lot of times there are ingredients that people try to avoid just because they think they’re bad for you.
 That said, all of these include bread: Which has many positive traits many tend to forget, or not even know about.